danwing/https-local-domains/draft-thomson-https-local-domains.md

 key into the name itself.
 This achieves uniqueness and is also used by the client to validate the server's public key {{validation}}.
 Details on encoding are in {{encoding}}.

+To ease clients connecting to these long names, servers SHOULD advertise their long names on the local network {{?DNS-SD=RFC6763}}.

 # Raw Public Keys {#rpk}